 Aconcagua is the highest mountain in the Western hemisphere, located in western Argentina, near the Chile border.
 There are about 3,500 climbers trying the summit each year (info from 2002).
 The 'Normal Route' is non-technical - a walk-up, following the Northwest Ridge.
-It is the altitude that poses the most problem.
+It is the altitude that poses the biggest problem.
 That and the sense that this is an easy climb.
-Every year people die because they underestimate the task at hand.
+Every year people die because or inexperience and/or they underestimate the task at hand.
 Respect this mountain and you will fare better.
 You should not attempt alone, you should always have someone watching you.
 Much of the hiking is on scree.

 HIGH SEASON: From 15th December of year 2018 to 31st January 2019, a permit costs: